Create a REST API in PHP

 Content-Type,Authorization, andX-Requested-Withheaders. - Set cache headers to not cache and store the API response.

-- Check if request headers contain the content type, either
+- Check if the request headers contain the content type, either

 application/jsonorapplication/x-www-form-urlencoded.
 If the content type is not one of these, return an error response. - Prepare an array of request data as the